-- You share a web scene layer that has an associated web feature layer.
+- You share a web scene layer or vector tile layer that has an associated web feature layer.

 - You share a map image layer and choose to share a web feature layer with it.

-If you share a map image layer to ArcGIS Enterprise that references registered data, you can choose to share a web feature layer in addition.
-If you configure the Enable Sync option for the web feature layer, see the data preparation requirements in the ArcGIS Enterprise help.
+If you share a map image layer to ArcGIS Enterprise that references registered data, you can additionally choose to share a web feature layer.
+If you configure the Enable Sync option for the web feature layer, see Prepare data for use in offline feature services.